Sully1810/ITIT/README.md

 * idahosrw@gmail.com

 ## Future Work
-* Edit interface to use SQLite3 program
+* Update home page to include more information
-* Figure out how to use brand colors in the interface
+* Fix window expanding problem
-* Figure out how to generate reports for the database
+* Add in login for user

 ## Resources
 These are websites that I found helpful throughout this process.